-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 This week, as another year draws slowly to a close, it's time for a little nostalgia about the greatest games nobody seems to remember.

-Another year nearly over, another year that just wouldn't be complete without some GOTY nominations to reward the best, and help vicariously troll next year's gamers by giving games like Aliens: Colonial Marines the ability to have a Game Of The Year Edition without falling afoul of trading standards rules.
+Another year nearly over, another year that just wouldn't be complete without some GOTY nominations to reward the best.
 What are mine, you ask?
 Oh, I'm far too lazy to have given it any real thought.
 I know!
-Let's take the time to give this 1990s compilation its long overdue dues, on the grounds that it's pretty confident it's onto a set of winners, and I see no reason why it should lie about something that important.
+Let's take the time to give this 1990 compilation, publisher Live Studios' Future Classics Collection, its long overdue dues on the grounds that it's pretty confident it's onto a set of winners, and I see no reason why it should lie about something that important.
 So, here we are!
-The Games Of The Year.
+The Games of the Year.
 I'm almost positive my faith in human nature will be rewarded.

 Strategy: Block Alanche